bgregos/foreground/README.md

 In other words, Foreground helps you know what to put in your own foreground!

-You can find Foreground on the [Google Play Store](https://play.google.com/store/apps/details?id=me.bgregos.brighttask) and in the [Releases](https://github.com/bgregos/foreground/releases) tab.
+You can find Foreground on the [Google Play Store](https://play.google.com/store/apps/details?id=me.bgregos.brighttask), on [F-Droid](https://f-droid.org/en/packages/me.bgregos.brighttask/) and in the [Releases](https://github.com/bgregos/foreground/releases) tab.

 ## Features
 Foreground includes the following features: